Estimated reading time: 7 minutes

 If you find that your boss lies to you or your co-workers aren’t pleasant to be around, it might be time to leave.
 We all have people at work we don’t particularly like, but when it impacts your career is when it becomes serious.

 Jobs with a high staff turnover rate can often have negative work cultures.
-If you decide to leave, make sure to do your research with the next job.
+If you decide to leave, make sure to do your research for the next job.

 5. You Have Low Confidence